 As you might have guessed, Hamantaschen cookies are named after the villain of the Purim story.
 The word is said to mean “Haman’s hats”, “ears” or “pockets,” and certainly, the cookies resemble little pouches stuffed with scrumptious fruit.
 Their triangular shape, from what I’ve heard, symbolizes Sarah, Rebecca and Rachel: the three matriarchs who inspired Esther.
 I like to imagine them as I think of my life’s own Esther, baking Hamantaschen in all of their honor.
-Here is my own recipe.**

 Hamantaschen (makes about 3 dozen)

-- 1 cup butter, softened to room temperature (plus more for melting)
+- 1 cup unsalted butter, softened to room temperature

-- ¼ cup sugar
+- 1/3 cup granulated sugar

 - Finely grated zest of a lemon or orange

-- 4 cups flour
+- 3.5 cups all purpose flour

 - 2.5 teaspoons baking powder

-- 3/4 teaspoon salt
+- 3/4 teaspoon table salt